tipishev/python_debugging_workshop/README.md

 cd dungeon
 ```

-Let's open `play.py` in your favourite text editor.
-Here we create a `Player` instance, with a name and an empty starting inventory.
+Before we start, let's edit `play.py`.
+Here we create an instance of `Player` with a name and an empty starting inventory.
 As you can see, the `Player` class itself is very simple.

-All locations in the game are functions that accept the player instance as an argument and hopefully return it back, possibly modifying its state, mostly the inventory.
-In `play.py` we enter the `main_corridor` from which all the other corridors branch.
-The goal of the game is to get the Golden Python, and possibly save the world.
+All locations in the game are functions to which we pass the player instance and hopefully get it back.
+The game starts with enterng `main_corridor` from which all the other corridors branch.
+The goal of the game is to obtain the Golden Python, and possibly save the world.

 ### Quest 0: Scare the Rat